-Elementary: Academic Hold
+Academic Hold

-A student who receives a score of one [1] in any of the core academic subjects (English language arts, mathematics, science & Arabic), on their semester 1 report, will be placed on Academic Hold.
+A student who receives a score of one (1) in of the core academic subjects [English Language Arts, Mathematics, Science & Arabic], on their quarter 2 report, will be placed on Academic Hold.
 The administration will meet with the parents before the end of the 2nd quarter of the affected students to inform them of the Hold, and together devise an approach for future academic success.
 Students who are placed on Academic Hold will not be able to re-register until their grades have shown an acceptable level of improvement.
-This must be accomplished by the end of 3rd quarter.
-Students who do not achieve the minimum acceptable standard will remain on Academic Hold, and subsequently be placed on the Ajial's Exit List.
+An acceptable level would be at least a 3 in all the core subjects mentioned.
+This must be accomplished by the end of 3rd quarter Students who do not achieve the minimum acceptable standard will remain on Academic Hold, and subsequently be placed on the school's Exit List.